AxelUlmestig/intro-to-cs/README.md

 to.

-Then we are going to use Turing Machines to calculate infinite functions and lastly going to show how the ugly mess that is the Turing Machine can be replaced by beautiful anonymous functions.
+Then we are going to use Turing Machines to calculate infinite functions and show how the ugly mess that is the Turing Machine can be replaced by beautiful the anonymous functions of the Lambda Calculus.

-If there's time we're going to have a look at uncomputable functions.
+Lastly we'll touch on uncomputable functions.
+I.e. functions that can't be computed by Turing Machines or Lambda Calculus.

 This post is based almost entirely on the book [Introduction to Theoretical Computer Science](https://introtcs.org/public/) by Boaz Barak.
 I highly